grumets/nimmbus/GUF_integration/README.md

  * The first one offers a **JavaScript API and a widget** that is very simple to integrate but, in contrast, provides a relative low level of flexibility.
 People with basic knowledge on JavaScript should select this one first.
 Basic knowledge on how to call a JavaScript function and include a library is required.

  * The second one offers access to the **Javascript for the Web API** where the programmer retrieves directly the feedback items encoded in XML and should generate a presentation himself/herself.
-It provides full control on how the content is shown in the screen but it requires considerable more knowledge on JavaScript programming, including XML parsing and AJAX calls.
+It provides full control on how the content is shown in the screen, but it requires considerable more knowledge on JavaScript programming, including XML parsing and AJAX calls.

 There is a more complex and flexible possibility based on communicating with the server directly using the *Web API*.
 That will require to build a GUI for providing feedback that can take many days to build.
 For more information about the Web API see: [Web API](../API).

-Since the first level is build on top of second level, you can investigate how to use the second level by inspecting the JavaScript code provided in the libraries used in the first level.
+Since the first level is built on top of second level, you can investigate how to use the second level by inspecting the JavaScript code provided in the libraries used in the first level.
 You can create your own intermediate levels by reusing some part of this code in your own application.

 ## What do you need to know before integrating the GUF

 The integration offered in this page assumes that you want to provide feedback about a **single resource**.
-Provide feedback about several resources in a single page is also possible but you might require to call the widget several times or from several places.
+Provide feedback about several resources in a single page is also possible but you might require calling the widget several times or from several places.

 To be able to start working with the integration, you need to have your resources uniquely identified in your system using a "code" (a.k.a. an identifier).
 Only identified resources can be associated to feedback items.
 This "code" needs to be unique in a "codespace".
 The combination of "code" and "codespace" should provide an identifier that can be considered unique and global.
 If you do not use the concept of "codespace" or "namespace", we recommend that you use the URL of your web service as the "codespace".
 Generally, the "codespace" is common to all your resources and can be hardcoded in your application.